iamdakshsainii/DSA-MyNotes/Stack&queue/monotonic-Stack/subarrayWithminima.md

 2. in next greatest you need to popout equal elements also see in picture as theyt can possibly create duplicates refer example - [2,6,2,4,2] just make subarrays of all 3 2s and you get so many duplicates there so we need to pop out from stack for next one

-3. no need for previous to pop as they dont contribute to subarray
+3. no need for previous to pop as they dont contribute to subarray.

 Key Difference in Left (prevSmallest) and Right (nextLowest) 💡 **Goal of prevSmallest():**